 At EWR Co we’re committed to putting environmental considerations at the heart of proposals for the new East West Rail connection.
 We know how important it is that the railway is constructed, operated and maintained in an environmentally responsible way that minimises negative environmental impacts.

-To help local communities learn more about the many environmental features we’re considering when developing proposals we recently created an interactive environment map.
+To help local communities along the EWR route learn more about the many environmental features we’re considering when developing proposals we recently created an interactive environment map.
 This map was built using open source environmental information from independent organisations and identifies features such as flood plains and key wildlife habitats.

 We know the environment is important to you too.
 Since the map was published on the Community Hub it has been viewed more than 4,600 times.
 You asked us to change some features of the maps and we’ve worked to address these: